yogithesymbian/yonewsai-fdd-jetpack-compose/README.md

 ````

 2. Get an API key from [NewsAPI.org](https://newsapi.org).
-3. Add the key in `local.properties`:
+3. Add the key in `gradle.properties`:

    ```
    NEWS_API_KEY=your_api_key_here